xwero/idable-queries-relational/README.md

 This means `$staement = $connection->client->prepare('SELECT * FROM users;')` can be used with the functions that use a `Statement` instance as input.

+### QueryReturnConfigRelational

+Manipulate the output of the `executeStatement` function and `Statement->run` method with different booleans.

+The `trueOnSuccess` boolean is in this package less useful as the underlying database methods also return a boolean.

 ### RelationalConnection

 Interface for the connection class.

-### Statement
+### Statement <a id="statement"></a>

 Class to create a consistent language.

-And to expose the `PDO` instance with the client property.
+It exposes the `PDO` instance with the client property and the queryString property exposes the database query.

-This is useful when the application needs to execute a `PDO` instance method in the returnAction of the `executeStatement` function.
+This class has the methods:

+- bindParameter: this method wraps `bindParam` for consistency.
+- run: this method executes and gets the data if needed.
+It is possible to change the data output a `config` argument is added that accepts a `QueryReturnConfigRelational` instance otherwise, it returns the least amount of data.

+> **note:** The least amount of data is based on the row amount and the field amount.
+For example, a single row with a single field return the value of the field instead of an array.
+> If you want a consistent use the config argument.

 ## Tips